 But this month, I’m forgoing new clothes instead.
-Mostly because I’m about to buy an around-the-world ticket (departing December!) but also because I want to see if I can actually do it.
+Mostly because I’m trying to save but also because I want to see if I can actually do it.

 Which got me thinking: was there a way I could still get my online shopping ‘hit’ without injecting any brand-new clothes or accessories into my wardrobe?
 I came up with four alternatives to online shopping that are not only good for your wallet – they’re also good for the environment and your mental health.

-I even delved into my underwear drawer, excavated an ancient half-slip and fashioned it into a boob-tube (just in time for the early 2000s revival!).
+I even dove into my underwear drawer, excavated an ancient half-slip and fashioned it into a boob-tube (just in time for the early 2000s revival!).

 Or how about a scarf as a bustier?